Achronite/mqtt-energenie-ener314rt/README.md

 > \* Although this will not auto-report, a subsequent call to *REQUEST_DIAGNOTICS* will confirm the *LOW_POWER_MODE* setting

 > \^ Do not set *VALVE_STATE* 0='Valve Open' When used with Home Assistant in MQTT Discovery mode as it will interfere with the Climate Control Entity
-### Command Caching
-Battery powered energenie devices, such as the eTRV or Thermostat do not constantly listen for commands.
-For example, the eTRV reports its temperature at the *SET_REPORTING_INTERVAL* (default 5 minutes) after which the receiver is then activated to listen for commands.
-The receiver only remains active for 200ms or until a message is received.

-To cater for these hardware limitations a command will be held until a report is received by the monitor thread from the device; at this point the most recent cached message (only 1 is supported) will be sent to the device.
-Messages will continue to be resent until we know they have been succesfully received or until the number of retries has reached 0.
-When a command is known to have been processed (e.g DIAGNOSTICS) the 'command' and 'retries' topics are reset to 0.

-The reason that a command may be resent multiple times is due to reporting issues.
-The eTRV devices, unfortunately, do not send acknowledgement for every command type (indicated by a 'No' in the *Response Msg* column in the above table).
-This includes the *TEMP_SET* command!
-So these commands are always resent for the full number of retries.

-> **NOTE:** The performance of node may decrease when a command is cached due to dynamic polling.
-The frequency that the radio device is polled by the monitor thread automatically increases by a factor of 200 when a command is cached (it goes from checking every 5 seconds to every 25 milliseconds) this dramatically increases the chance of a message being correctly received sooner.

 ### eTRV Topics